flukso/hass_flukso_component/README.md

 ```

 ### TODO:
+* rewrite to use paho-mqtt and conenct directly to flukso device, instead of creating a bridge between HA en flukso
 * See if we are satisfied with the current unique id.
-Maybe add the flukso id as well?
+Currently, the id is [sensor type].[name]_[sensor hash] Maybe add the flukso id as well?
 * Integrate in HA source code and add autodiscovery
 * Add support for multiple Flukso's